-Our tour started with a fifteen minutes explanations about Bedouin culture.
-The word Bedouin literary means “desert men” and there are around 250,000 Bedouins in Israel.
+Our tour started with fifteen minutes of explanations about Bedouin culture.
+The word Bedouin literary means “desert men”.
+There are around 250,000 Bedouins in Israel.

 Though I visited Bedouin tents previously, there were many new things that I did not know.
 For example, as it turns out, there are two types of shelters.
-Winter tents, which are heavier and made of black goat wool that is covered by a layer of fat (so they will be waterproof).
-And summer tents are thinner (made of jute or cloth) and has lighter colors.
+Winter tents, which are heavier and made of black goat wool covered by a fat layer (so they will be waterproof).
+And summer tents are thinner (made of jute or cloth) and have lighter colors.

 After the explanations, we went to the lower floor.
 There we saw a fifteen minutes movie about modern Bedouin life.
 When the film ended, we continued to wander around the museum.

-One exciting thing that we saw repeating itself is the unexpected use of day to day items.
-For example, significant cans of olive oil used as parts of musical instruments.
+One exciting thing that we saw repeating itself is the unexpected use of everyday items.
+For example, significant cans of olive oil are used as parts of musical instruments.
 Or coins used as decorations.

 One of the associations to the word Bedouin would be desert.
 But some Bedouins lived next to the sea and fished.
-In the bottom of the next photo, you can see three palm trunks tied together and serve as a float.
+At the bottom of the next photo, you can see three palm trunks tied together and serve as a floating platform.

-Our visit to Joe Alon Center with all additional activities took us about two and a half hours.
+Our visit to Joe Alon Center with all the additional activities took us about two and a half hours.
 When we finished, it was lunchtime.
 So we decided to make a picnic inside Lahav Forest.
-There were plenty free tables and garbage cans, but I have not seen restrooms and water cranes.
+There were plenty of free tables and garbage cans, but I had not seen restrooms and water cranes.

 Visiting Joe Alon Center And Lahav Forest was a different experience.
-Mostly because during all previous Darom Adom festivals we saw many flowers and especially anemonies.
+Mainly because during all previous Darom Adom festivals we saw many flowers and especially anemones.
 Nonetheless, we learned new things, relaxed in nature and that was half a day nicely spent.

-Festival Darom Adom offers different attractions.
-From our experiences so far I would recommend visiting Shokeda Forest early in the morning.
-You can also do a hike or a cycle along a trail.
-Eshkol National Park is an ideal place for a picnic (especially if you have Annual Subscription for National Parks), but due to the massive traffic jam at the entrance, I cannot recommend it.
-And if you want to experience something different, then you can hit Joe Alon Center.
+Festival Darom Adom offers various attractions.
+From our experiences so far, I would recommend visiting Shokeda Forest early in the morning.
+You hike or cycle along one of the trails.
+Eshkol National Park is an ideal place for a picnic (especially if you have an annual subscription to National Parks), but I cannot recommend it due to the massive traffic jam at the entrance.
+And if you want to experience something different, you can hit the Joe Alon Center or The Salad Trail.